jidongbsu/cs333/labs/mitnick/README.md

 '393039300073656564007365656400746f756368202f746d702f78797a00'
 ```

 step 7. create the second TCP connection.
-After the above ACK packet, the server would automatically sends a SYN packet to the client so as to establish the 2nd TCP connection.
+After the above ACK packet, the server would automatically send a SYN packet to the client so as to establish the 2nd TCP connection.
 We just need to respond a fake SYN-ACK packet.
 Let's say the sequence number of this SYN packet is z, then in our SYN-ACK packet, the ack num needs to be z+1, the sequence number can be anything.

 step 7.1: